Hello! In this video tutorial, we will learn how to cite books and eBooks using the Chicago Notes & Bibliography style, 18th edition.

 Note Example:

-For more examples and additional situations you may encounter when citing articles and other resource types, visit the Tyree Library's Chicago Citation Guide.
+For more examples and additional guidance for citing articles and other resource types, visit the Tyree Library's Chicago Citation Guide.
 This can be found by visiting the Library's website, clicking Guides, How-To Guides, and then Chicago Citation Guide.
 Be sure to choose the Notes & Bibliography section.

-This concludes the video tutorial on citing journal articles using Chicago Notes & Bibliography style.
-If you have any questions, please contact a librarian.
+This concludes the video tutorial on citing journal articles using the Chicago Notes & Bibliography style.
+If you'd like to learn more or need assistance, a librarian would be happy to help.

 352-395-5409